Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory

 \begin{restatable}{lemma}{memorytomove} Suppose $f_1, \dots, f_T$ are convex in memory and satisfy \Cref{ass:corr}.
 Then, $\RM_T(u_{1:T})$ is bounded above by

 where $\xi_t = \sum_{s=t}^T \mathbf{1}\left\{t \ge s-b_s+1\right\}\left(t-(s-b_s)\right)$ and $h_t = \nabla \fhat_t(w_t)$ is the unary loss gradient at $w_t$. \end{restatable}

 The proof is deferred to \Cref{app: memory}.
 With this reduction, \Cref{alg: dyn_para_meta_memory} employs \Cref{alg: dyn_para_meta} as a base learner.
 Specifically, at each round $t$, the algorithm computes the unary gradient $h_t=\nabla\widehat{f}_t(w_t)$ and the effective movement coefficient $\lambda_t = G\xi_t$, which is computable given the memory lengths $\{b_t\}$, and feeds them to the base learner.
-Combining this reduction with the regret bounds from \pref{thm:tuned-first-order} yields the following parameter-free guarantee for unconstrained OCO with memory. \begin{restatable}{theorem}{dynamicmove} Suppose $f_1, \dots, f_T$ are convex in memory and satisfy \Cref{ass:corr,ass:bound_ghat}.
-For any comparator sequence $(\cmp_{1},\ldots,\cmp_{T})\in\ww^T$, running \Cref{alg: dyn_para_meta_memory} with any $L \ge H + 2GB^2$ and any $\epsilon>0$ guarantees
+Combining this reduction with the regret bounds from \pref{thm:tuned-first-order} yields the following parameter-free guarantee for unconstrained OCO with memory.